 Regarding the second point, there are 82 housing element sites in the Plan Area totaling 560 acres.
 Of those, land use and zoning changes are proposed on 25 sites totaling 545 acres (see Exhibit M).
 Some of these sites gained housing capacity and others lost housing capacity.
 The net overall change in housing capacity on these sites results in a capacity loss in the 16-30 dwelling units per acre (du/ac) category of -5,119 units; a net capacity gain in the 12-16 du/ac category of 1,625 units, and a net capacity loss in the 0-12 du/ac category of -53 units.

-In this 16-30 du/ac category, the Housing Element Sites Inventory included 3,408 dwelling units of excess capacity beyond the Regional Housing Needs Allocation (RHNA) of 8,834 dwelling units.
-The reduction of the 16-30 du/ac category results in remaining capacity of 7,123 which is -1,711 units below the RHNA amount.
-This reduction will require the City to take action to add sufficient capacity back to meet the required level.
-Staff is in the process of identifying an adequate number of sites to restore the needed capacity and, in a subsequent action, will add these sites into the Housing Element Inventory.
+In the 0-12 du/ac category, the Housing Element Sites Inventory included 5,581 dwelling units of excess capacity beyond the Regional Housing Needs Allocation (RHNA) of 10,116 units.
+The reduction of the 0-12 du/ac category results in a remaining capacity of 5,528 units of surplus capacity.